 Upon joining NASA in 1963, Isaac T. Gillam IV worked as a resource management specialist.
 He was appointed to be the assistant program manager for the Delta Launch Vehicle Program in 1966 and to be the manager for the Delta program in 1968.
-Gillam later served as the program manager for Small Launch Vehicles and International Projects, director of Shuttle Operations at the Dryden Flight Research Facility (today called the Armstrong Flight Research Center), deputy director, acting director, and director of Dryden, and acting director of Dryden.
-In 1978, he was appointed to lead the Office of Commercial Programs (OCP), and he remained in that position until his retirement in 1987.184 During his tenure leading the OCP, Gillam oversaw the establishment of the OCP Commercial Use of Space Program.
+Gillam later served as the program manager for Small Launch Vehicles and International Projects, director of Shuttle Operations at the Dryden Flight Research Facility (today called the Armstrong Flight Research Center), deputy director, and director of Dryden.
+In 1978, he was appointed to lead the Office of Commercial Programs (OCP), and he remained in that position until his retirement in 1987.
+During his tenure leading the OCP, Gillam oversaw the establishment of the OCP Commercial Use of Space Program.
 Other of Gillam's contributions to commercial space development include assisting with developing NASA policy regarding Space Shuttle pricing, using the Shuttle for deploying communications satellites, establishing NASAindustry agreements regarding expendable launch vehicles, and making headway on NASA partnerships with nonaerospace companies.
-After the Challenger disaster in 1986 and the subsequent lack of shuttle space access, Gillam and OCP continued to promote commercial space development by increasing the number of centers in the Centers for Commercial Development of Space (CCDS) program and devoting resources to developing space flight hardware and their manufacturing processes.185 mechanism-government-backed VC-when the Agency partnered in 2006 with the strategic investment firm Red Planet Capital.
-The purpose of the partnership was to use VC and NASA funds to attract industry to engage in developing innovative commercial capabilities with NASA.
-Red Planet Capital invested in an antigravity treadmill company called AlterG before being shut down in 2007 because the firm failed to attract significant non-NASA capital and the Office of Management and Budget "gave guidance that government-run venture funds would not receive funding in subsequent budget years."
-Further, the George W. Bush administration concerned that "government-sponsored was venture capital projects might displace private funding."186 Although this experiment has not yet led to other VC experiments, government-backed VC is a concept that NASA continues to study and consider.
-Though NASA did not succeed in this experience of engaging in governmentbacked VC, the Agency continued to engage with VC beyond the venture-backed companies in programs such as the SBIR.
+After the Challenger accident in 1986 and the subsequent lack of shuttle space access, Gillam and OCP continued to promote commercial space development by increasing the number of centers in the Centers for Commercial Development of Space (CCDS) program and devoting resources to developing space flight hardware and their manufacturing processes.